TabbyML/tabby/website/blog/2023-11-13-model-evaluation/index.md

 Evaluation coding LLMs has also been a hot topic in academics.
 Many different metrics targeting different coding tasks have been proposed over the past year.
 At Tabby, we prioritize on metrics that **best resemble real-world development workflow**, and of course, the metrics should be constructed with non-biased data sources.
 In this blogpost, we will discuss our thoughts for desired code completion benchmarks, and also review latest academic progress in this area.

-## Exisiting Paradigms
+## Existing Paradigms
 Existing coding LLM benchmark mostly focus on ***Pass@k*** metric - generating `k` code samples and measuring how often the results successfully pass given unit tests.
-OpenAI initially introduced this metric in [Evaluating Large Language Models Trained on Code](https://arxiv.org/pdf/2107.03374.pdf) in July 2021, along with the release of **HumanEval** bechmark dataset.
+OpenAI initially introduced this metric in [Evaluating Large Language Models Trained on Code](https://arxiv.org/pdf/2107.03374.pdf) in July 2021, along with the release of **HumanEval** benchmark dataset.

 ### 🤖 HumanEval